tanaypf9/pf9-requirements/README.rst

 Look at the `Review Guidelines` and make sure your change meets them.

 All changes to ``global-requirements.txt`` may dramatically alter the contents of ``upper-constraints.txt`` due to adding or removing transitive dependencies.
-As such you should always generate a diff against the current merged constraints, otherwise your change may fail if it is incompatible with the current tested constraints.
+In general, we want to keep the manual updates as small as possible while still being accurate.

+Simple additions should start with these steps.

+1. Add the new dependency to ``global-requirements.txt`` and ``upper-constraints.txt``.

+2. Ensure that all of the immediate dependencies of the new package are listed in ``upper-constraints.txt``.
+Do not add them to ``global-requirements.txt`` unless an OpenStack project directly depends on them.

+3. If the installation compatibility tests fail, you may have to adjust the versions of some other entries in ``upper-constraints.txt``.
+Try to modify as few as possible in your manual change.

+A more complete set of updates can be produced by generating a diff against the current merged constraints.
+This should only need needed in the most complex cases, however.

 Regenerating involves five steps.